wrode/Blog/_posts/2017/2017-02-05-blockchain.md

 ->
 Enter Ethereum

 Another set of enchanted documents could be defined by rules about how to handle agreements which are written on the enchanted document.
-The enchantment would ensure that any agreement written on the enchanted document was upheld.
+The enchantment would ensure that any agreement written on the document was upheld.
 Blockchains with these rules also exists, the most famous of which is called Ethereum.
 Agreements, written as code, can be uploaded to the blockchain.
 In a world of magic, these agreements would ensure that the agreement was upheld in the physical world - not only on the enchanted document.
 In reality, a blockchain does not yet have any legal precedence outside the blockchain - and so an agreement on a blockchain can only be enforced on the blockchain.

 Agreements on the blockchain have been named *Smart Contracts* and deserve a blog post of their own.